diffplug/gitfromscratch/branches/sticky-notes-and-paintbrushes/sticky-notes-and-paintbrushes.md

 Remember that a commit is a snapshot of every single file in your project folder.
 Surprisingly, when you click a commit, you won't see all the files in the snapshot - you'll see changes.
 X was added, Y was deleted, Z was changed.
 That's because **every commit knows who its parent is, so that you know what to compare it to.**  When you click a commit, it shows you what files have changed relative to its parent.

 **When you make a new commit, you can choose any commit in the whole repository to be the starting point.**  You can even make a commit with no parents, or two parents, or ten parents, but we'll get to that later.
-99% of the commits you make will have just one parent.
+Almost every commit you make will have just one parent.

 **The HEAD branch determines the starting point for the next commit.**  When the next commit is made, the HEAD branch will automatically move so that it points to the new commit.
 Here's an example of what that looks like in practice: